Chicken Enchilada Soup

 Have you tried this recipe?Mention @budgetbytes or tag #budgetbytes on Instagram!

-Add 1 Tbsp of cooking oil, one diced onion, one finely diced jalapeño and two minced garlic cloves to a dutch oven or large pot over medium heat.
-Sauté for 2-3 minutes or until onions are soft and translucent.
+Sauté the aromatics: Over medium heat, add 1 Tbsp cooking oil, one diced onion, one finely diced jalapeño, and 2 minced garlic cloves to a Dutch oven or large pot.
+Sauté for 2-3 minutes or until onions are soft, translucent, and fragrant.

-Next add 2 Tbsp all-purpose flour, 2 Tbsp chili powder, 1/2 tsp ground cumin, 1/2 tsp garlic powder, 1/4 tsp cayenne pepper, 3/4 tsp salt, and the remaining 2 Tbsp of cooking oil to the pot.
+Add the spices: Stir 2 Tbsp all-purpose flour, 2 Tbsp chili powder, ½ tsp ground cumin, ½ tsp garlic powder, ¼ tsp cayenne pepper, ¾ tsp salt, and the remaining 2 Tbsp cooking oil into the pot.

-Stir well and cook the flour and spices with the vegetables for 2 minutes.
+Stir well, cooking the flour and spices with the vegetables for 2 minutes.
+You want to make sure the flour gets absorbed into the other ingredients.

-Add 3oz. of tomato paste, one 15oz. can of black beans (drained), one 15oz. can of fire roasted tomatoes (with juices), one 10oz. can of diced tomatoes with green chiles (with juices), one cup of frozen corn, and 4 cups of chicken broth to the pot.
-Stir all the ingredients together making sure to dissolve the tomato paste and scrape up any spices that may be stuck at the bottom of the pot.
+Add the soup ingredients: Add 3 oz. tomato paste, one 15 oz. can black beans (drained), one 15 oz. can fire-roasted tomatoes (with juices), one 10 oz. can diced tomatoes with green chiles (with juices), one cup frozen corn, and 4 cups chicken broth to the pot.
+Stir the ingredients together so the tomato paste dissolves and you scrape up any spices that may be stuck at the bottom of the pot.

 Two chicken breasts being placed in the dutch oven on top of the soup ingredients.

-Now add two chicken breasts to the pot.
-Place a lid on the pot and bring the soup up to a boil.
+Add the chicken: Add the two chicken breasts to the pot, cover it, and bring the soup to a boil.
 Once boiling, reduce the heat to medium-low and allow the soup to simmer for 45 minutes.
-Make sure the soup is just at a steady simmer at this point, as this will help to create tender chicken breast meat.
+Make sure the soup is just at a steady simmer at this point, as this helps to create tender chicken breast meat.

 Cooked chicken breasts being shredded on a clean cutting board.

-After the soup has simmered for 45 minutes, remove the chicken breasts and place them on a clean cutting board.
-Once cool enough to touch, shred the chicken breasts with a fork.
+Shred the chicken: After the soup has simmered for 45 minutes, remove the chicken breasts and place them on a clean cutting board.
+Once cool enough to touch, use a fork to shred them.

-Add the shredded chicken meat back to the soup pot and stir until the chicken is evenly distributed throughout the soup.
+Return the chicken to the pot: Add the shredded chicken back to the pot and stir until it is evenly distributed throughout the soup.

 Overhead view of two bowls of chicken enchilada soup with jalapeno and shredded cheese on top.